robonxt/CleanYourTwitter/readme.md

 Tested on uBlock Origin.
 May work with other Adblockers.

-Last updated: Check the last commit!
+Last updated: Check the commit changelogs here: https://github.com/robonxt/CleanYourTwitter/commits/master

 ### Q&A